 Doug Duncan, Astrophysical & Planetary Sciences

 For about 15 years, I have included in introductory astronomy courses for nonscience majors assignments that ask students to tell good from bad science on the Internet.
 Astronomy vs. astrology.
 Climate change vs. climate change denial.
 Conventional vs. unconventional medicine.
 How does a nonscientist make wise choices among real and fake sources of information?
 This seminar would allow me to broaden the curriculum from astronomy-based to more general scientific and critical thinking.
 The “fakes” are fun—but instructive and important.
 I believe these are the critical thinking skills we should teach students!

 Explore the expanding nature of literacy in a digital world, and changes in the meanings and practices of literacy over time.
 Media literacy encompasses the ability to strategically access, analyze, evaluate, promote and produce communication in a variety of modes.
 Students will expand their understanding of the role of media literacy in social engagement, and will apply their competencies to help external communities engage important issues through group projects and mediated public interactions.

 Elizabeth Gibson and Michael Readey, Engineering Management

 College is more than completing a set of courses; it's the start of your adult life.
 Learning and applying project management skills can smooth your transition into college life.
 Projects have a life cycle with a beginning and an end.
 They are unique and filled with uncertainty about what to expect.
-Each project shares a common life cycle going through five phases: initiation, planning, execution, close, and monitoring and control.
+Each project shares a common framework that includes five process groups: initiation, planning, execution, close, and monitoring and control.
 The focus of this course is to learn and apply project management knowledge skills as students identify, initiate and develop a plan for a successful CU Boulder experience.